quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/content/chapter3/section3.md

 The BB84 protocol distributes a secret key from Alice and Bob using quantum states that are prepared by Alice, sent through the insecure channel and measured by Bob.
-This type of protocols are known as *prepare and measure*.
-Clearly, the construction is much more general and one can design many other protocols for secure key distribution based on this idea.
+This type of protocol is known as *prepare and measure*.
+Clearly, the construction is much more general than BB84 and one can design many other protocols for secure key distribution based on this idea.
 The main purpose of this section is to present some of them.
-Actually, one can find many QKD protocols in the literature.
+One can find many more QKD protocols in the literature.
 Here, we choose those that represented an important theoretical advance.